 Cheri: I was going to say that.
 [Chuckles]

-Amy: So you won’t know there’s anything wrong, not because I’m hanging out and faking like I’m okay but I have to disappear completely from your life.
+Amy: So you won’t know there’s anything wrong, not ‘cause I’m hanging out and faking like I’m okay but I have disappeared completely from your life.

-Amy: Like the dinner club I just talked about.
+Amy: Like the dinner club that I just talked about.

-Amy: Yeah.
-So boundaries [chuckles] it’s what we’re going to talk about with confrontation, and when things are going badly.
-Brenae Brown [Spelling?], Cheri and I are both huge fans, she has this great quote.
+Amy: So boundaries [chuckles] it’s what we’re going to talk about with confrontation, and when things are going badly.
+Brené Brown, Cheri and I are both huge fans, she has this great quote.
 She says, “Compassionate people ask for what they need.
 They say no when they need to—” Which feels so confrontational to some of us.